r3oath/Candor/README.md

 - [x] Build a parser that ingests the new syntax and spits out the expected HTML.
 - [] Allow for the generation of HTML5 files and partials.
 - [] Allow for user defined indent sizes (Currently only supports 4 spaces to represent tabs)
+- [] Allow for better customization of rendered HTML5.
 - [] Support for inline tags.
 - [] Support for Unicode (Currently limited to ASCII).
 - [] Release version 1.0.0.